Jimmie Johnson Bio And Facts

 Johnson won championships in several stadium and desert racing classes in MTEG, then moved on to the Short Course Off-Road Drivers Association (SODA), driving short-course Trophy Trucks for Herzog Motorsports.
 There, he finished third in the 1997 Class 8 Championship.

-During his early twenties, Johnson was also competing in desert races like the grueling Baja 1000 in the SCORE International (Southern California Off Road Enthusiasts) off-road racing series.
+During his early twenties, Johnson was also competing in desert races, especially the grueling Baja 1000 in the SCORE International (Southern California Off Road Enthusiasts) off-road racing series.
 In total, Johnson’s early off-road racing efforts across the MTEG, SODA, and SCORE series netted him 25 wins, six championships, and a Rookie of the Year commendation in each of the three series.

-For the next few years, Jimmie Johnson turned in respectable seasons, but 2006 was when he began to break out as a NASCAR superstar.
+2006 was when Johnson began to break out as a NASCAR superstar.
 That year, he won five races, the Cup Series Championship, and Driver of the Year.
 This was the beginning of an unprecedented period of dominance that has not been repeated.
 For the next four years, Johnson successfully defended his title, setting a NASCAR record with five consecutive Cup Series Championships.

 Although his streak was spoiled by Tony Stewart’s championship win in 2011, Johnson managed to take home two more Cup Series titles in 2013 and 2016.
 This put him in a three-way tie with legends Dale Earnhardt and Richard Petty for most Cup Series Championships ever.